FedeDP/libmodule/docs/src/modules.rst

 .. c:function:: modules_ctx_loop_events(ctx_name, maxevents)

   Start looping on events from modules, on at most maxevents events at the same time.
+Note that as soon as modules_ctx_loop_events is called, a message with type == SYSTEM will be broadcasted to all modules.

   :param ctx_name: context name.
   :param maxevents: max number of fds wakeup that will be managed at the same time.